zezo357/Storefront-Backend/readme.md

     "lint": will run eslint on the code

-    "jasmine": run tests functions

     "start": will listen to changes in ts and json file and then run prettier and start the server

-    "build": build to js and then start

     "test": set env to test and migrate down and up the db then build to js and then test

     "testCont":will listen to changes in ts and json file and then build to js and then test

+    "resetDB":migrate down and then go up
 # Features are in requirements.md